 Coming to the rabbit silhouette, it only featured in the second edition of the magazine.
 But, the logo hasn’t changed ever since.
 The logo was created by Art Paul, a graphic designer from the Institute of Design, at Illinois University.

 Paul created this famous mascot in a matter of an hour.
 He chose a bunny because it was a symbol of sex in American native; also he felt it reflected a girl’s features: shy, vivacious, jumping.
 All he intended to do was an authentic work without commercial boundaries.
 Little did he know that it would turn out to be a great success.
 He went on to work with the company for three decades until 1983.

+Fonts play a crucial role in making the uniqueness of the logos.
 Do remember the stylish sign ‘virgin’ in white fonts amidst red background on the rudder of flights?
 Well, the original logo wasn’t as simple.

 Virgin is a multinational conglomerate, originally known as Virgin Records by Richard Branson and Nik Powell in 1973.

 The original logo was an art masterpiece by Roger Dean, a great English illustrator.
 It had two nude twins sitting under a dead tree with a dragon.

 In 1977 when Richard strikes a deal with the punk band Sex Pistols, he realized that the logo was inappropriate.
 Therefore, a new design agency, Cooke Key Associates were assigned to the work.
 They counted on a young calligrapher Ray Kyte to do the job them.

 Ray Kyte walked into the boathouse of Branson with the logo done on a napkin.
 Branson felt that it incorporated simplicity and boldness.
 Thus, the famous Virgin script came into existence.

 The Citi Group is one of the highly reputed banking companies in the world.